 14. Put it to the test

 If you want to know how sharp your lens is at any given aperture, use a lens test chart.
-Alternatively, mount your camera on a tripod, place an object featuring writing about 2.5m in front of your lens, set the camera to aperture priority, select the lowest ISO, set the aperture to its maximum and fire away (using the self-timer to avoid any camera shake).
+Alternatively, mount your camera on a tripod, place an object featuring writing about 2.5m in front of your lens; set the camera to aperture priority, select the lowest ISO, set the aperture to its maximum, and fire away.
+Use the self-timer to avoid any camera shake.
 Work through the entire aperture range and then check the results at 100% on a computer.
-You can get a free lens chart from here.

 15. Keep it sweet